Surround yourself with tradition. Surround yourself with UW-La Crosse.

 Migration: Personal Accounts

 This course examines personal experience (individual, family level) of long distance migration and what they can help us understand about historical migration patterns ca the 1700s-2000s CE.
 Types of world migration covered include 16th-18th century indentured and enslaved migrations to the Caribbean, 19th century wage-labor migrations to the Americas, and refugee migrations as a result of world wars in the 20th century.
 The course prioritizes analysis of visual and written primary source materials created by emigrants.
 Examples include diaries, letters, photographs, oral histories, and manga.
 These types of materials will be used to investigate selected aspects of the migrant experience, including: life in transit, maintaining ties to home, adjustment to new economic and cultural contexts, and prospects for being accepted into receiving societies.
-Offered Spring - Odd Numbered Years.
+Offered Occasionally.